What You Need to Know

 1. Check your Program Evaluation

-Sit down with your advisor to map out how you will meet your final requirements.
+Work with your advisor to map out how you will meet your final degree requirements.

 If you are no longer pursuing a declared major or minor (or are adding one) update your record using the Declaration of Major/Minor Form.